Wayne Shaw resigns amid pie-eating scandal

 Now, it appears that the incident was something more sinister.

-Both the FA and the UK Gambling Commission are investigating the stunt as gambling company Sun Bets had offered 8-1 odds for Shaw to eat a pie during the game.
+Both the FA and the UK Gambling Commission are investigating the stunt as bookmakers Sun Bets had offered 8-1 odds for Shaw to eat a pie during the game.
+Shaw had admitted he knew about the bet and thought he would do it for “a bit of banter” adding that “a few of the lads said to me earlier on, ‘What is going on with the 8-1 about eating a pie?’
+I said, ‘I don’t know, I’ve eaten nothing all day, so I might give it a go later on.'”

 Speaking to Sky Sports on Tuesday a sad and disappointed Sutton manager, Paul Doswell, explained that Shaw offered his resignation and has left the club.